Why SSH Security Matters for Ubuntu Servers

 MaxStartups 10:30:100

-Limits the number of concurrent unauthenticated connections.
+Limits concurrent unauthenticated connections.
 The format is start:rate:full: 10 unauthenticated connections are allowed, after which new connections are randomly dropped with a 30 percent probability, scaling up to 100 at which point all new connections are refused.
-This mitigates connection exhaustion attacks.
+This mitigates connection exhaustion attacks against the SSH service.

 ClientAliveInterval 300